Have you ever been asked to build a personal brand?

-You made it that far, it means you’re looking to build your personal brand.
+You made it this far, it means you’re looking to build your personal brand.

-So, remember you need to do three things to take your personal brand off the ground:
+So, remember that you need to do three things to take your personal brand off the ground:

 1. Learn – Make it a way of life.
 Always be ready to learn something new.
 You never know what comes your way.

-2. Adapt – Don’t be that frog of funnel who keeps on changing his body temperature rather than jumping out of it.
+2. Adapt – Don’t be that frog of funnel who keeps on changing the body temperature rather than jumping out of it.
 The adaptability is quite a power in entrepreneurship.

 3. Consistent – Being consistent shows your capacity to penetrate, understand, and implement the ideas.
 So, try to be consistent once you decide what to do with your business.